- Academy Color Encoding System (ACES)

 If your ODT is different from Output – Rec.709, I suggest that you modify the OCIO config file with the ODT your are using.Yes I have put twice the same information.
 For safety.

-We have seen in the example above that the Color Picking role allows you to set your colors taking in account the ODT of ACES which is super user-friendly.
+We have seen in the example above that the Color Picking role in Maya allows you to set your colors taking in account the ODT of ACES which is super user-friendly.

 Wrong color picking workflow